 Where the MRR refers to determination "in accordance with Article 32 to 35", this means that a parameter must be determined by (chemical) laboratory analyses.
-The MRR imposes relatively strict rules for such analyses, in order to ensure a high quality level of the results.
+The MRR imposes relatively strict rules for such analyses, in order to ensure valid and comparable results at a high quality level.
 In particular, the following points need consideration: